 - Water them and watch them grow into beautiful seedlings.

-Tip: To speed up the germination process, soak the seeds overnight in warm water before planting.
+Tip: To speed up the germination part in the okra plant growing process, soak the seeds overnight in warm water before planting.

 The first step in cultivating Okras is thinning.
 It will provide an increased room for growth so that the crop receives proper nutrients, moisture, and sunlight.

 Next step is to add a layer of mulch around the plants.
 (Make sure it doesn’t touch the stems.)
 Frequent watering is necessary during the flowering stages.
 After that, Okra plants can tolerate dry conditions.
 However, please ensure that you water the plants every 7-10 days during an extended dry period.

 Pods will be ready for harvest in about two months from planting.
 Remove them using pruning shears when they are 2-3 inches long.
 Pick them often to encourage continued production.

 Okra pests include beetles, aphids, stink bugs, and corn earworms.
 Urja Seeds recommends using organic pesticides to avoid damage.

 URJA Seeds offers you high-quality seeds for your garden/kitchen.
 We also specialize in selling premium seeds online such as exotic seeds, vegetable seeds and flower seeds.
 Urja Seeds provides hassle free online delivery to all its customers.
 The seeds are of the highest quality and are packed with nutritional benefits and freshness.
 By employing continuous development and research activities over the years and establishing expertise in this field, Urja now offers its customers high yielding seeds online easily and that too on time.

 So, are you ready to grow some Okra in your farm/garden?

 Q1: Is there a need to soak okra seeds before sowing?